infinum/frontend-handbook/JavaScript/Angular.md

 ### Testing components with content projection

 Components that use content projection cannot be tested in the same way as components that use only inputs for passing the data to the component.
-The problem is that, during TestBed configuration, you can only configure the testing module—you cannot define the template which would describe how the component is used inside another component's template.
+The problem is that, during TestBed configuration, you can only configure the testing module.
+You cannot define the template which would describe how the component is used inside another component's template.

-One of the easiest ways to test content projection is to simply create a wrapper component only for testing purposes.
+One of the easiest ways to test content projection is to simply create a wrapper component for testing purposes only.

 `TranscluderComponent`: